Summer at St. Mary's

 While students think of themselves sometimes as "piano majors" or "voice majors," liberal arts study (here and elsewhere) results in a Bachelor of Arts degree in Music.
 That stated, most students concentrate in one, sometimes two areas.
 At St. Mary's College of Maryland, you can receive an excellent music education concentrating in performing on any of the major orchestral instruments, as well as piano, guitar, saxophone, conducting, or voice; we have very fine teachers for all of these.
 You can also receive an excellent music education concentrating in composition, musicology (music history), or theory; we have wonderful faculty in all of these areas.
 While pursuing your BA in music, you can also work towards receiving Maryland State teaching certification.

 12) How do I get a music scholarship?

 At St. Mary's College of Maryland, there are only a few department-based scholarships, and these almost never go to first-year students.
-However, all applications are screened for potential merit- or need-based scholarship, and most students receive aid of some kind (in the class that entered in fall of 2003, 78% of students received aid).
+However, all applications are screened for potential merit- or need-based scholarship, and most students receive aid of some kind (in a typical year, more the 3/4 of students received aid).

 13) Do I have to audition to be admitted?

 We welcome the opportunity to hear and to speak with you, and, on occasion, the Office of Admissions will use information we give them in making their decisions.
 But auditions are not required.
 Admission to the college is based on the information you provide in your application materials: official transcripts, essay, SAT I and/or ACT scores (TOEFL scores for International Students), service and co-curricular resume, description of the activities you consider most important, and two letters of recommendation.
 See the Office of Admissions website for complete information.

 14) What do music graduates from St. Mary's College of Maryland do with their degrees?